 On the Viz front, there’s Vol. 5 of Demon Love Spell, which is a hell of a lot of fun and also sexy to boot.

-MELINDA: I kinda can’t wait for this.
+MJ: I kinda can’t wait for this.
 I’m definitely hooked on this series.

 ANNA: It is hilarious.
 I do wish more of Mayu Shinjo’s angsty series were published over here.

 SEAN: Dengeki Daisy is coming to an end, but that end is not out here yet.
 Instead, we get lucky Vol. 13.
 If you like shoujo at all, you should be reading this.